MahmoudZohdy/APICallProxy/README.md

 It Work by replacing normal calls to windows API like **CreateFile**, **WriteFile**, **OpenProcess**,.. with a **DeviceIoControl** with the appropriate **IOCTL** code

+So if you want to Create File insted of calling **CreateFile()** API you call **DeviceIoControl()** with IOCTL Code **IOCTL_API_PROXY_CREATEFILE**

 ```
-I Create a sample Client that will do APC injection and a sample code to do Disable Signing Policy(DSE), and i will try to add more demo soon and implement more Windows API
+I Create sample Client that will do the following:
+1 - APCInjection.exe : APC injection
+2 - DisableDSE.exe : Sample code to Disable Signing Policy(DSE)
+3-  RegisterLoadDriver.exe : Register and Load Driver using DeviceIoControl()

 Note that the APCInjector.exe only work as x64 bit application on x64 bit windows because the shellcode is x64 bit

 i tested the Driver and the client communication on windows 10 0x64 and window 8.1 x64/x86 bit

+The Communication Between the Driver and User-mode happens using METHOD_NEITHER i made it very easy to change the communication method (METHOD_BUFFERED,..), you only need to change a couple of lines in the source code and it will work normally
 ```